We should see lots of elegant Little Gulls. Photo: James Lidster

 Although the country has developed quickly since its independence, an enlightened series of protective measures has ensured that many species in decline in Western Europe have increased in Estonia and birds such as Common Crane and White Stork are an inseparable part of the Estonian landscape alongside specialities such as Capercaillie, Corncrake, Great Snipe, White-backed and Grey-headed Woodpeckers and Citrine Wagtail.
 Equally significant as the breeding birds is the incredible spring migration.
 In early May, hundreds of thousands of geese, scoters, Long-tailed Ducks, divers and waders depart their wintering grounds around the North Sea for their rich Arctic breeding grounds and can be found streaming along the coast of Estonia, providing one of Europe’s greatest migration spectacles.

-Day 1: Our tour begins with a flight from London to Tallinn where we’ll meet up with our local guide before driving to the west of the country.
+Day 1: Our tour begins late afternoon at Tallinn airport where we’ll meet up with our local guide before driving to the west of the country.
 After checking into our hotel we hope to have time for a little local birding, where species such as White Stork and Common Crane set the scene for the coming days.
 Night near Nõva.

 Day 2: This morning we head to the Põõsaspea peninsula, a small northward pointing spit, ideally located for watching spring waterbird migration.
 This should include varying numbers of Black-throated and Red-throated Divers, Great Crested and Red-necked Grebes, Bean and Greater White-Fronted Geese, Eiders and a variety of ducks.
 If the weather conditions are suitable then we could see vast numbers of Long-tailed Ducks, Common Scoters and Velvet Scoters.
 The rest of the day will be spent around Silma nature reserve and Haapsalu Bay, where White-tailed Eagle, Whooper Swan, Goosander, Smew and waders will be some of the species we hope to encounter.
 After dinner we’ll head out again to listen for, and hopefully see, Ural Owl.
 Night near Nõva.